Skin Laser Treatments

 Daily broad-spectrum SPF 30+ on the treated zone for at least 8–12 weeks post-procedure is the most important step.
 Gentle barrier-supportive routine, avoiding active actives (retinoid, vitamin C) for the first 7–10 days, and avoiding hot showers / heavy sweating for 24–48 hours are standard.
 Skipping post-laser sun protection is the leading cause of post-laser dyschromia.

-How much does laser treatment cost at DDC?
+How much does laser treatment cost at Delhi Derma Clinic?

 Consultation starts from ₹1,999*.
 Beyond consultation, cost depends on the laser pathway (toning, tattoo, carbon facial, fractional resurfacing, vascular), the session count, and the body area treated.
 Indicative ranges are provided in writing at the consultation.
 Tattoo removal is priced per session over a typical 6–12 session course; toning and resurfacing as multi-session protocols.